Loerarchy is the opposite of hierarchy. So if a hierarchy looks like this…

 - Retain high performers

-- Anticipate and/or react to changes in the marketplace faster, and often more effectively than their competitors
+- Anticipate/react to market faster, and more effectively than competitors

 - Maximize workforce productivity

-Any business or workgroup that embraces loerarchy will also be more…
+And then finally, any business or workgroup that opts for management by loerarchy will be more…

 What management by loerarchy® means for managers